edac713/Image-To-Website/img2code/img2code v6.md

 # IMAGE DISSECTION STEPS

-1. Perform an analysis restricted exclusively to the image elements encased within neon green bounding box outlines as detected by the edge detection script.
-Refrain from including any standard UI components or patterns that are not explicitly marked by these outlines, even if they are commonly expected in such interfaces.
+- Perform an analysis restricted exclusively to the image elements encased within neon green bounding box outlines as detected by the edge detection script.
+- Refrain from including any standard UI components or patterns that are not explicitly marked by these outlines, even if they are commonly expected in such interfaces.

 ## OVERVIEW & SCOPE

 1. Begin with a detailed all-encompassing dissection of the UI design, augmented with green outlines for heightened element visibility.
-2. Establish the scope by identifying distinct sections such as headers, footers, navigation bars, & content areas.
+2. Establish the scope by identifying distinct sections such as headers, top bars, main product displays, tab bars, search bars, item display grids, content areas, etc...

 - Ensure no element is overlooked, even those that may seem minor at first glance.
 - [FORMAT]: This detailed dissection MUST culminate in a comprehensive catalog of UI segments, prsented in a bulleted list format, each with a detailed description of its perceived purpose & thematic relevance within the UI.